 Automatic Test Case Generation is the process of identifying and creating test cases for an application without the need for any human intervention.
-This can be for both visual testing (app visuals) and for functional testing (app behavior).
-For example, an automated test case generator may take in a design document as an input and output test cases to validate if corresponding components of the application have the appropriate design or take in written test cases and create the necessary automated steps for the application.
+This can refer to both visual testing (app visuals) and functional testing (app behavior).
+For example, an automated test case generator may take in a design document as an input, and output test cases to validate if corresponding components of the application have the appropriate design, or take in written test cases and create the necessary automated steps for the application.

-Generation of test cases is not a simple task.
-Generic solutions would have to be intelligent enough to adapt test cases for a variety of different applications and functions.
-Current attempts use a variety of techniques to attempt to solve this problem, including machine learning to learn pathways through the app, code automation analysis to try and use automation to create test cases, and tracking user pathways to learn and identify tasks.
+Test case generation is not a simple task.
+Generic solutions would need to be intelligent enough to adapt test cases for a variety of different applications and functions.
+Current attempts use a variety of techniques to attempt to solve this problem.
+These include harnessing machine learning to learn pathways through the app, code automation analysis to try and use automation to create test cases, and tracking user pathways to learn and identify tasks.

-These differences can be insignificant, but by using machine learning, Sofy can start to identify the items if they follow the same basic pattern.
-The target app might have a red button saying, “ship it” or Amazon might have a button that says, “add to cart” but the context is “the user is attempting to add the item to a cart”.
-By identifying such context clues, such as the “add to cart” button having text related to those words, or an icon conveying that information, Sofy can infer and create the test case without the need for any extra user input.
-Sofy for UX works in tandem to this by allowing Sofy to identify visuals to use for context for specific applications and sites.
+These differences can be insignificant, but by harnessing machine learning, Sofy can start to identify the items if they follow the same basic pattern.
+The Target app might have a red button saying, “ship it” or Amazon might have a button that says, “add to cart” but the context is, ‘the user is attempting to add the item to a cart’.
+By identifying context clues like the “add to cart” button having text related to those words, or an icon conveying that information, Sofy can infer and create the test case without the need for any extra user input.
+Sofy for UX works in tandem with this by allowing Sofy to identify visuals to use for context for specific applications and sites.

-For example, if users follow a certain pathway through an app, Sofy can keep track of the dynamic path changes between builds and verify that the path changes do not significantly impact the user experience.
-Sofy treats these new pathways as test case, and automatically validates that these test cases pass and reports them as “user experience tests” to report some information about how many users would be impacted by certain builds and changes.
+For example, if users follow a certain pathway through an app, Sofy keeps track of dynamic path changes between builds and verifies that the path changes do not significantly impact the user experience.
+Sofy treats these new pathways as test cases, automatically validates that these test cases pass and reports them as “user experience tests”.
+This provides information about how many users would be impacted by certain builds and changes.